 - Colossians 4:2-3

-- How should we determine whether an opportunity is a door being opened by God?
+- How should we determine whether an opportunity is from God?

 - In your opinion, what would characterize a “hot,” “lukewarm,” or “cold” Christian?